 Complications of multiple pregnancy do not end with birth.
 Language and speech delay, more general cognitive delay or motor problems, behavioural problems and difficulty in parent-child interactions all appear to be more common in multiple birth children.

 There are more likely to be feeding issues when trying to breast-feed two babies rather than one.
 Also, the non-medical financial, social and emotional consequences of caring for twins or higher-order multiples need to be considered.

 Clearly, the outcomes of multiple pregnancies (particularly higher-order multiples) are poorer than singleton pregnancies.
-A few have challenged this consensus, based on the argument that, if more than once child is desired via fertility treatment, the risk and costs are diminished where analysis is based on born children rather than pregnancies.
+Some authors have challenged this consensus, based on the argument that, if more than once child is desired via fertility treatment, the risk and costs are diminished where analysis is based on born children rather than pregnancies.

 Primary prevention should be aimed for.
 Limiting the number of embryos transferred in IVF and close counselling/monitoring of those using ovulation-induction therapies.
 The HFEA has criteria for single embryo transfer.
 If the woman does not fulfil them, a maximum of two embryos can be transferred per cycle.

 Secondary prevention in the form of multifetal pregnancy reduction (MFPR) appears effective but is not acceptable to all, particularly those with a past history of infertility.
 Evidence is not gold standard, as RCTs are ethically and practically very difficult in these situations.